nanobox-cc/docs/docs/index.md

 # Welcome

-This is the documentation hub for [Nanobox](https://nanobox.cc)!
-Currently work in progress on how to interact with the API.
+This is the documentation hub for [Nanobox](https://nanobox.cc).
+It's a living document on how to interact with the API.
 [Open an issue](https://github.com/nanobox-cc/docs/issues) if you have any questions or feedback!

 Make sure to check out the official documentation at [docs.nano.org](https://docs.nano.org/).
 The official documentation covers